jackssrt/robloxnotif/README.md

 ⚠ This section handles your ROBLOSECURITY (Basically your password)\
 Skip this section if you don't need to know _what_ game your friend is playing or making. ⚠

-Step 1: Create a new file and name it `roblosecurity.json`\
+Step 1: Create a new file and name it `roblosecurity.jsonc`\
 Step 2: Paste this into it:

 ```